markusbaker/systemd-dstdrpz/README.md

+# systemd-dstdrpz
-# Definite Daily Drop Don't Starve Together (_aka DDDDST_)
+> _aka Definite Daily Drop Don't Starve Together_

-Automaically open your Don't Starve Together **login gifts** with this set of simple scripts.
-Uses python and pyautogui to control the mouse and keyboard.
+> _aka DDDDST_

+What a dream!
+This python script automaically opens your Don't Starve Together client and opens your **login gifts**.
+Configure the program directly in the script (`ddddst.py`) by setting the values of the ALL_CAPS constants at the top.

 The first time it runs, the program launches into a config mode that collects locations on screen using your mouse pointer.
 Dialog boxes will ask you to:
 * hover the mouse to a specific place